elixir-europe-training/ELIXIR-Training-SPLASH/README.md

 ### Custom icons

 We would like to thank Christof De Bo for creating the custom icons for the SPLASH.
+The icons are shared with the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 His work has added to the visual appeal and usability of our toolkit.

 <br>
 <br>